juanlao7/16storybits/i-told-you/macOS/instructions.md

 ![macOS warning message](i-told-you/macOS/1.png)

-Right-click the icon of the application and select "Open".
+Right-click on the icon of the application and select "Open".

 ![Click on "Security & Privacy"](i-told-you/macOS/2.png)